 Info

-Amanda Assaley's practice is shaped by a deep sensitivity to peripheral spaces and the forms of vernacular life that emerge under pressure.
+Amanda Assaley's practice is shaped by a sensitivity to peripheral spaces and the forms of vernacular life that emerge under pressure.
 Articulating images, objects, text, and film through a sculptural language, instability and accumulation become formal grounds through which she examines political desires and mutations.
 Her works treat method as both a structural and investigative condition, materializing the processes through which meaning and political life are organized and felt.
 In this sense, Assaley’s works act as exercises in, or conduits for, struggle.

 -